TommyMart/Data_Visualisation_API/readme.md

 ### R3 List and explain the third-party services, packages and dependencies used in this app.

+Below describes the third party services, packages or dependencies that are used in the developed application.
+With greater detail provdided for those that are installed directly using pip or pip3.

 ### Flask

 <img src="https://uxwing.com/wp-content/themes/uxwing/download/brands-and-social-media/flask-logo-icon.png" alt="Flask logo" width="30%"/>